eaglerock1337/spectrum/README.md

 This is me stumbling around figuring this Z80 assembly stuff out.

+#### 01 - screen

+Basic writin' to the screen kinda stuff.

 - screen   - basic write-to-screen memory routine with bitshifting.
 - charscr  - write screen memory character-by-character with bitshifting.
 - colorscr - character screen writing with colorization routine.
 - fastscr  - color screen writing routine with fast screen reset using stack.
 - rollscr  - color screen writing routine alternating fill and empty routines.

+#### 02 - text

+Let's actually work on some text, eh?

+- text - Print out some text to the screen using block character graphics.

 ### c folder